indika/blog/_posts/2013-10-25-cooking-with-chef.md

 Chef-Solo is a handy means to putting up a web server.
 There are a few quirks between full blown Chef and Chef-Solo.

-Knife is a tool.
-This part is clear from the metaphor.
-Intuitively, I thought that knife was a tool used by Chef to perform the cook.
-Wrong.
-Knife is a tool that you use to instruct Chef to do it's job.
+Knife is a tool, and it is what you will use to instruct Chef how to do it's job.
 Knife is a nice name, but a bit counter intuitive.

 Knife Solo is what you will use to perform solo cooks.